Rollinia

 Applications

-Rollinia fruit is usually eaten fresh or used in raw applications.
+Rollinia fruit are usually eaten fresh or used in raw applications.
 Ripe fruits are easily sliced in half or into wedges.
-The pulp can be removed with a scoop or spoon, and the seeds discarded.
-The skin of a ripe Rollinia fruit will peel away easily.
-Toss Rollinia fruit with other fresh fruits.
-The pulp can be used to make jams or jellies or pureed for beverages or desserts.
-In Brazil, the pulp is mixed with milk for smoothies.
-It can be cooked into pies, cakes, or souffles.
+The skin will peel away easily, and the pulp can be removed with a spoon and the seeds discarded.
+This fruit is often used in beverages like juices and smoothies.
+The pulp can be used to make jams or jellies or is puréed for desserts.
+Rollinia can be cooked into pies, cakes, soufflés, muffins, puddings, cheesecakes, sweet breads, and fruit tarts.
+Toss Rollinia with other fresh fruits like bananas, mangoes, grapes, pineapple, coconut, apples, pears, peaches, and strawberries.
 Rollinia fruit will keep for up to five days in the refrigerator.
-The fruits are highly perishable once ripe and yellow and should be used or refrigerated within one or two days.
+They are highly perishable once ripe and yellow and should be used or refrigerated within one or two days.

 Ethnic/Cultural Info

-In its native Amazon, Rollinia fruit has been used for centuries for both medicinal and culinary purposes.
+In their native Amazon forest, Rollinia fruit has been used for centuries for both medicinal and culinary purposes.
 In Brazil, the pulp of the Rollinia fruit is fermented to make wine.
 The fruit was used as a stimulant and to help cool the body when overheated and was consumed to prevent scurvy.
 The seeds were ground and used as a remedy for digestive issues.
 The hard, heavy wood of the Rollinia tree was used to make boat masts, boxes, and ribs for canoes.

 Geography/History

-Rollinia fruit is native to the western Amazon region of Peru and Brazil in South America, and grow at higher elevations.
-Their native range extends to Bolivia, Chile, Paraguay and Argentina, and north to Mexico.
+Rollinia are native to the western Amazon region of Peru and Brazil in South America.
+Their native range extends to Bolivia, Chile, Paraguay, Argentina, and Mexico.
+These fruits grow wild in the Amazon rainforest and lowland areas within these native regions.
 They were introduced to the United States from Brazil in 1908, and to the United States Department of Agriculture in 1914.
-They were taken to the Philippines sometime before 1915, though now they are mostly found in Borneo and Sumatra in Indonesia.
-Rollinia fruit can be found in Australia and Hawaii and may be found in parts of the Caribbean and at farmer's markets in the southernmost parts of Florida.
+They were taken to the Philippines sometime before 1915 and are mostly found in Borneo and Sumatra in Indonesia.
+Outside of their native regions, Rollinia fruit can be found in Australia, Hawaii, Florida, India, Indonesia, the Philippines, Southern Mexico, and parts of the Caribbean.
+The fruit may be sourced from farmer's markets, health food stores, home gardens, or foraged from the wild.